Devil's Head Trail #611

-Devil’s Head Lookout, the last of the seven original Front Range Lookout towers still in continuous use, turns 103 years old this year and is listed on the National Register of Historic Places.
-The site shall undergo restoration work this year, aimed at preserving this nationally significant historic site for another century.
-The Forest Service, along with Historicorps, will engage youth in the restoration of the deteriorated roof of the lookout’s residence cabin.
+- Devil’s Head Fire Lookout, the last of the four original Front Range Fire Lookout towers still in continuous use, is over 50 years old and is listed on the National Register of Historic Places.

 At a Glance